jonathanyeong/personal-website/content/blog-posts/my-current-blog-stack.md

 {{< figure src="/uploads/Screen Shot 2019-09-10 at 6.57.55 AM.png" title="Yes the commit history is ugly.
 Am I going to write an angry letter to Forestry, probably not." alt="Forestry Commit history">}}

-Forestry as the static site CMS.
-It's free.
-Easy to hook up.
-Forestry works by connecting to your site on Github.
-It will make commits to your repo.
-So whenever you make a post that post will be saved to github.

-What's the real power behind forestry?
-Hooks into front matter.
+Forestry also has a nice text editor with both WYSIWYG and markdown support.
+You can also add "snippets" which is basically code for [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/).
+The real power behind forestry is its customizability.
+It can hook into front matter templates meaning you can setup any type of post.
+If you wanted to post a page instead of a blog post Forestry can do that for you.
+If you wanted to load up configs and edit them in your CMS, Forestry can do that for you too.
+Overall, I'm a big fan.

-It's also has some starter templates that you can use to setup a site.

-To serve my site I use netlify.
+It's also has some starter templates that you can use to setup a site.To serve my site I use netlify.
 It's also free!
 I changed my nameservers on my domain host to point to Netlify's name servers.
 Then it also connects to the github repo to track any commits that go to master.
 When something is pushed to master it will run a deploy script and update the site.
 You don't need cloudlfare with netlify.

 Having this setup is great for a few reasons